diegobonilla98/Deep-Style-Transfer-Algorithm/README.md

 # Deep-Style-Transfer-Algorithm
 Algorithm to transfer the style of one picture to other

-A style transfer algorithms learns the patrons of one picture and applies them to other.
+A style transfer algorithms learns the patterns of one picture and applies them to other.
 In this case the picture is a building of an important museum of my hometown.
 I've tried Monet and Van Gogh and the results were fascinating.
 I will write an article about the artistic view of Deep Learning in my Linkedln (https://www.linkedin.com/in/diego-bonilla-salvador/).

 The explanation of how it works is beyong the purpose of this post, but feel free to contact me for any questions.